SamScherer1/SwiftDJITutorials/source/ios-tutorials/RemoteLoggerDemo.md

 ---
-title: DJI Remote Logger Tutorial
+title: DJI Remote Logger Tutorial (Swift)
-version: v4.12
+version: v4.14
-date: 2020-05-10
+date: 2021-06-08
 github: https://github.com/DJI-Mobile-SDK-Tutorials/DJIRemoteLoggerDemo
-keywords: [iOS remote logger demo, DJI Remote Logger, remote logging, debug]
+keywords: [iOS remote logger demo, DJI Remote Logger, remote logging, debug, Swift]
 ---

 <!-- toc -->

 This tutorial is designed for you to obtain a better understanding of the DJI Remote Logger Tool.
 It will teach you how to use it for showing application log messages on a simple webpage.

-You can download the tutorial's final sample project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/DJIRemoteLoggerDemo).
+You can download the tutorial's final sample project from this [Github Page](https://github.com/SamScherer1/RemoteLoggerDemoSwift).

+See [this Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/DJIRemoteLoggerDemo) for an Objective C version.

 ## Introduction

-  In order to use the DJI Remote Logger Tool, you should have two parts: **DJI iOS Mobile SDK** and **Server Script**.
+  This demo has two parts: a demo app built on **DJI iOS Mobile SDK** and a **Server Script**.
 The remote logger feature is integrated inside the SDK, you can use this feature in your application directly.
 For the server part, there are two connection modes showing below:

 ### HTTP Mode

 ![httpMode](../images/tutorials-and-samples/iOS/RemoteLoggerDemo/httpModeFinalOne.png)

-You can connect your iOS device and Mac to the same WiFi network or connect to a local wireless connection created on your Mac too.
-This would be helpful when you test your application outside without internet connection.
+You can connect your iOS device and Mac to the same WiFi network or connect to a local wireless connection created on your Mac.
+Creating a local connection will allow you to test your application without an internet connection.

 ### Localhost Mode

 ![localHostMode](../images/tutorials-and-samples/iOS/RemoteLoggerDemo/localHostModeFinal.png)

-If you don't have iOS device, you can use your Xcode Simulator too.
-Using the url string like **http://localhost:4567** can work well with the server script.
+If you don't have iOS device, you can use your Xcode Simulator to simulate one.
+Using the url string like **http://localhost:4567** can work well with the server script.//TODO: what does this mean?

 ## Setup and Run the Server